yvan-sraka/webVR-experiments/README.md

 The working model for a class project (IXDS public display).

-**Guiding Question:** Can A-Frame be used to present designs for an intstallation piece in a museum?
+**Guiding Question:** Can A-Frame be used to present designs for an installation piece in a museum?

 Team Members: Iris Wu, Tiffany Wang, Ryan Huber